What is the Average Collection Period?

 2. Plan for future costs and schedule potential expenditures

-The average collection period figure is also important to such an end – knowing about how long it will take to receive outstanding payments helps a company prepare an effective plan for covering costs and scheduling potential expenditures to further growth.
+The average collection period figure is also important from a timing perspective to help a company prepare an effective plan for covering costs and scheduling potential expenditures to further growth.

-The trouble with the fact, though, is that a fast collection period may simply mean the company’s put strict payment rules in place.
+A fast collection period may not always be beneficial as it simply could mean that the company has strict payment rules in place.
 The rules may work for some clients.
 However, stricter collection requirements can end up turning some customers away, sending them to look for companies with the same goods or services and more lenient payment rules or better payment options.

 Average Collection Period Formula

 Let’s talk about how a company calculates its average collection period.
-Generally, the average collection period is calculated for the year.
+Generally, the average collection period is calculated in days.
 The company must calculate its average balance of accounts receivable for the year and divide it by total net sales for the year.
 The formula looks like the one below:

 To better show the formula in action, consider the following example.
 Let’s say that Company ABC recorded a yearly accounts receivable balance of $25,000.
 In the same year, the company logged $200,000 in total net sales.